elct9620/mwc/README.md

 This gem will create a directory `my_mrb` with anything you need to play with mruby on WebAssembly.

+### Configure

+We use the DSL to specify compile behavior, edit `.masmrc` to change it.

 ### Add some source code

 ```c